-NOTICE: Place clean, lint-free shop towels over exposed engine cavities.
+11. NOTICE: Place clean, lint-free shop towels over exposed engine cavities.
 Carefully remove the towels so foreign material is not dropped into the engine.
-Any foreign material (including material created while cleaning gasket surfaces) that enters the oil passages may cause engine failure.
+Any foreign material (including any material created while cleaning gasket surfaces) that enters the oil passages or the oil pan, may cause engine failure.

-NOTICE: Do not use metal scrapers, wire brushes, power abrasive discs or other abrasive means to clean the sealing surfaces.
-These tools cause scratches and gouges which make leak paths.
-Use a plastic scraping tool to remove all traces of old sealant.
+NOTICE: Do not use wire brushes, power abrasive discs or 3MTM Roloc® Bristle Disk (2-in white part number 07528) to clean the sealing surfaces.
+These tools cause scratches and gouges that make leak paths.
+They also cause contamination that will cause premature engine failure.
+Remove all traces of the gasket.